 The Maldives Archipelago consists of 1,190 (ish) coral islands grouped into 26 atolls, spread over nearly 1,000 kms north to south.
 Around 20-25% are inhabited and average altitude is 1-1.5 metres

 With its unusual geographical situation weather in the Maldives is unpredictable & showers can occur at any period.
 Temperature remain pleasantly warm & one side of every reef will always be sheltered

-Again, Sri Lankan & Indian influences are obvious but with little or no arable land the unique cuisine is heavily fish based.
-The innovation of 100 different things to do with tuna is just remarkable
+Again, Sri Lankan & Indian influences are obvious, but with little or no arable land the unique cuisine is heavily fish based.
+They really wrote the book on 100 different things to do with tuna!

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'